AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 Inspection
 ++++++++++

-Use the ``rez-pkg-cache`` tool to view the state of the cache, and to perform warming and deletion operations.
+Use the :ref:`rez-pkg-cache` tool to view the state of the cache, and to perform warming and deletion operations.
 Example output follows:

 .. code-block:: console